lassyla/game4/README.md

 Design: You get to romance up to two rats. also theyre ~twins~

 Text Drawing: The text is shaped using harfbuzz and rendered with freetype.
-The glyphs are loaded and textures are created once at the start, and rendered at runtime.
+Individual textures for each glyph are loaded the first time that glyph appears, then they are stored in a map.
 Most text rendering code followed [this tutorial](https://learnopengl.com/In-Practice/Text-Rendering) (thanks to hjamal for sharing!).
 Dialogue was created in a simple text file and stored/loaded using chunks.

 Screen Shot: